 It seems the rapist violated Geraldine in this sacred space deliberately.
 He knew what he was doing and where he was doing it.
 In all likelihood, he will not be charged with anything.

 Joe cannot let that happen and will use any means necessary to get his revenge.
 He will enlist his friends; he will sift through his father’s old case files; he will seek advice from his grandfather; he will garner information from the twin sister of the accused.
 If the law is unjust, then Joe will seek his own vigilante justice.

 The Round House is part coming-of-age story and part crime novel.
 Erdrich uses humor and pop culture to show how Joe and his friends are obsessed with Star Wars, Star Trek, and girls.
 The boys are so close that they would do anything for each other.
 Their closeness reflects the tight-knit community they call home, where everybody knows everybody and where everyone looks out for everyone else.
 Whatever happens, they will insulate the boys from reprisal.
 In a sense, when Geraldine is raped and beaten, the whole town is violated.

-Since Joe looks back on these events from an adult perspective, he is able to view the crime from two perspectives simultaneously: child and adult.
-Joe puts an adult spin on things whenever he can, yet Erdrich manages to capture how the crime shattered his innocence.
+Since Joe looks back on these events from an adult viewpoint, he is able to view the crime from two perspectives simultaneously: child and adult.
+Joe puts an adult spin on things whenever he can, yet Erdrich manages to capture how the crime shattered his innocence and stole his childhood.
 The offense against Geraldine turns Joe into a man.
 The crime affected Joe so much that he went on to study law; eventually, Joe becomes a lawyer.
 He can tell the story then from a son’s eye, yet with a lawyer’s keen focus.